 The plaque that remains on the teeth, however, can irritate the gums, making them red, tender, and likely to bleed.
 This condition is called gingivitis and can be the cause of more severe types of periodontal disease.
 Gingivitis can, however, be reversed.
 Keeping gums healthy and removing plaque every day in addition to an excellent oral hygiene routine can keep gingivitis in remission.

 If allowed to persist and left untreated, gingivitis can progress into something more serious called periodontitis.
 Periodontitis is defined as a chronic infection in the pockets the are around the teeth.
 The resulting inflammation, can indeed damage the attachment of the bone and gums to the teeth.
 At this stage, treatment by a skilled dentist is the number one option.
-If left untreated, gingivitis can cause teeth to become loose, fall out, or require removal by a dentist.
+If left untreated, gingivitis can cause teeth to become loose, fall out, or require removal by a dentist in Lincoln, NE.
 If you don’t have dental insurance, you may want to consider a dental discount plan.
 By signing up for a dental discount plan or a low-cost dental plan, you will have the needed coverage to help maintain normal cleanings, hopefully helping you prevent periodontitis altogether.

 When to call the emergency dentist

-If you notice any of the changes below, see your dentist:
+If you notice any of the changes below, see your dentist in Lincoln, NE:

 - Gums that bleed during brushing and flossing.